Viral Hepatitis Prevention Initiative

 Hep C Connection HelpLine - 1-800-522-HEPC (4372) http://www.hepc-connection.org/

 For information on specific hepatitis topics, click on the appropriate link below:

 Hepatitis Serology and Case Classification

 Infectious Disease Control Manual (IDCM) Viral Hepatitis Sections

 Updated treatment guidelines for genotype 1, chronic hepatitis C infection

-For other questions and concerns related to viral hepatitis, please contact the Viral Hepatitis Prevention Coordinator at 614-644-2714 or send an email to:
+For other questions and concerns related to viral hepatitis, please contact the Bureau of Infectious Diseases at 614-995-5599.